 Figure 4.
-Proposed historic Icon sites
+Proposed historic Icon sites (refer to Appendix 2 for details)

 What we are seeking to achieve and why

 The Department has a guardianship role to protect and conserve our cultural and historic heritage.
 By looking after our places, stories and culture, New Zealanders can connect with their past, and leave our children and grandchildren a legacy linking them to a past that has shaped us as a nation.